Accounting & Assurance

 Tax residence and permanent establishment

-Assessment of tax residency and permanent establishment risk based on effective management, personnel, contracts, and logistics; design of contractual and operational mitigations to avoid unintended tax presence.
+Assessment of tax residency and permanent establishment tax risk based on effective management, personnel, contracts, and logistics; design of contractual and operational mitigations to avoid unintended tax presence.

 Corporate governance and substance